San Diego Wellness Center Logo Blue

 Key Takeaways

-- Long-term kratom use can cause liver damage, especially when combined with alcohol or other substances.
+• Long-term or high-dose kratom use increases the risk of liver toxicity, especially when combined with alcohol, prescription medications, or other substances.

 How Kratom Affects Your Liver